When you hear the term strength training, you might think weight lifting. However, you can increase muscle tone, definition and muscle size with yoga.

 How does yoga build strength?
 Different types of yoga poses build muscle tone in different ways.
 Standing poses strengthens your legs.
 Inverted poses are effective to build a strong core and upper body strength because they flex groups of smaller muscles to support the body's weight during the pose.

 There are several reasons to include yoga in your workouts.
 Integrate yoga into your weight training regime to help break up your routine.
-In addition, yoga will help test and push your body in different ways.
-You can also practice yoga with a partner, which can infuse your workouts with fresh energy and fun.

 A word of caution: because you lift your own body weight in yoga, it may take a lot more skill, time and determination to build muscle than it would with lifting weights.
 Don't rush into advanced poses thinking you're on the fast-track to "cut" arms.
 If you have questions about the poses below, check with a registered yoga teacher in your area.